guthedar/library/README.md

 3. Push the changes to git repo and expose the repo to public so they can downlaod the helm chart and run it locally
 4. Add the exposed URL as the repo: helm repo add guthedar https://guthedar.github.io/library/charts/
 5. Install the helm chart as below: library is the name of the chart from index.yaml helm install lib guthedar/library
+6. Check if 2 namespaces, pods, svcs, deployments are created or not. database and restapi and 2 new namespaces